ynazar1/Gathermate2Treasures/GatherMate2Treasures_data/README.md

 This contains data for all the treasures as of 10.0.2 patch.

-I will *STRONGLY* encourage to use filtering function and filter out dirt and explorer chests as well as magic-bound chests.

-Some are invisible unless you have the reputation

-Dirt and explorer packs are so densely packed they cover everything else on the map
+I will *STRONGLY* encourage to use filtering function and filter out dirt and explorer packs unless you're actively searching for them, they are so densely packed they cover everything else on the map

+Magic-bound chests and dirt are also invisible unless you have the reputation, but they do show up on the minimap as a treasure icon...
+The chests and caches are untracked on the map thus the need for data

 # Installation